akka/akka/akka-docs/rst/scala/persistence.rst

   as the original sender is presumed to be long gone.
 If you indeed have to notify an actor during recovery in the future, store its ``ActorPath`` explicitly in your persisted events.

+.. _recovery-custom-scala:

 Recovery customization
 ^^^^^^^^^^^^^^^^^^^^^^

+Applications may also customise how recovery is performed by returning a customised ``Recovery`` object in the ``recovery`` method of a ``PersistentActor``,

+To skip loading snapshots and replay all events you can use ``SnapshotSelectionCriteria.None``.
+This can be useful if snapshot serialization format has changed in an incompatible way.
+It should typically not be used when events have been deleted.

+.. includecode:: code/docs/persistence/PersistenceDocSpec.scala#recovery-no-snap

-Applications may also customise how recovery is performed by returning a customised ``Recovery`` object in the ``recovery`` method of a ``PersistentActor``, for example setting an upper bound to the replay which allows the actor to be replayed to a certain point "in the past" instead to its most up to date state:
+Another example, which can be fun for experiments but probably not in a real application, is setting an upper bound to the replay which allows the actor to be replayed to a certain point "in the past" instead to its most up to date state.
+Note that after that it is a bad idea to persist new events because a later recovery will probably be confused by the new events that follow the events that were previously skipped.

 .. includecode:: code/docs/persistence/PersistenceDocSpec.scala#recovery-custom